 If an emergency takes place on campus appropriate staff may contact the next of kin (without the student’s permission), if it is deemed appropriate.
 This would normally be on the advice of professionals such as medical staff.

 The University offers help to students in difficulty, and we strongly encourage students to pro-actively engage with support services, should help be required.
-It is important that it is recognised that your sons and daughters are adults / living in an adult environment, and we encourage and expect them to be independent and take responsibility for their own wellbeing.
+It is important that it is recognised that your daughters and sons are adults / living in an adult environment, and we encourage and expect them to be independent and take responsibility for their own wellbeing.
 The University takes its duty of care to students very seriously, but it does not have parental responsibility and can only offer support if approached by the student.
 In cases where the student is thought to be at risk, appropriate action will be taken by those concerned.
-Please note that this is rare.

 Starting at University

-Accommodation - we hope your son/ daughter will be happy in their accommodation and in the vast majority of cases, experience shows that they are, even if they aren't allocated their preferred choices.
-Encourage your son/ daughter to be open-minded and flexible; taking opportunities to get to know other students will help them settle.
+Accommodation - we hope your daughter/son will be happy in their accommodation and in the vast majority of cases, experience shows that they are, even if they aren't allocated their preferred choices.
+Encourage them to be open-minded and flexible; taking opportunities to get to know other students will help them settle.
 If they are living in Warwick Accommodation and want to move rooms, this may be possible in certain circumstances.

-Watch this short video to see how you can help your son/daughter to develop a Growth Mindset which can help them flourish at university.
+Watch this short video to see how you can help your daughter/son to develop a Growth Mindset which can help them flourish at university.

 During their studies

-Even if students adjust well initially, there may come a point in their studies when they struggle.
+Even if students adjust well initially, there may come a point in their studies when they face challenges.
 Encourage them to be pro-active about engaging with support at the first sign of difficulty, and talk to them about their general wellbeing.